YinlinHu/pypdfium/README.md

 # PyPDFium

-A simpler python wrapper for PDFium.
+A simple python wrapper for PDFium.

 ## Installation
 ```bash